edake1/ECE-4160-Dake.github.io/README.md

 <img width="778" alt="image" src="https://github.com/edake1/ECE-4160-Dake.github.io/assets/74028493/62411ae8-c376-4671-85ba-175955ebae3c">

 ### Differences between the two methods of sending the time and temperature data
+The first method involves transmitting timestamps as they are generated, offering real-time updates crucial for immediate responses in applications requiring real-time data.
+This method minimizes latency between data generation and transmission, with minimal buffering delays.
+Additionally, it conserves memory as timestamps are not stored, ensuring efficient memory usage.

+Contrarily, the second method necessitates storing timestamps, consuming memory resources.
+Transmitting data under this method incurs considerable latency as timestamps are buffered before transmission.
+There's also a risk of exceeding memory limits, especially with large datasets.

+Comparative analysis of effective data transmission rates, as calculated (refer to related pictures above), suggests that storing data before transmission might significantly outpace transmitting data as it's generated.

 ### Communication between computer and Artemis
 The computer communicates with the Artemis board via Bluetooth® LE, which is optimized for low power usage, making it ideal for the Artemis.
 The Artemis contains an onboard BLE module enabling it to connect with BLE-enabled computers.
 It advertises its presence through advertising packets, allowing the computer to establish a connection.
 Once connected, the computer communicates exclusively with the Artemis board using its MAC address.
 The Artemis acts as a bulletin board, updating and transmitting information, while the computer, acting as the central device, reads any data posted by the board.
 In jupyter lab, we use a command like <em>ble.connect()</em> to establish a connection with an Artemis board with the MAC address specified in the <em>connections.yml</em> file, and use several <em>ble commands</em> to receive different kinds of data (i.e. strings, integers, floats, etc) from the Artemis board.